 When you meet with Dr. Miller for your consultation, you will detail how much you’d like to reduce your breasts.
 Most of our patients from across Orange County opt to reduce their breasts by one to two cup sizes.

 Yes, it is possible and safe to combine a breast reduction with other procedures as long as the patient is in overall good health and ready to recover from more than one surgery at once.
-Other plastic surgery procedures such as liposuction, a tummy tuck, and a breast lift are most commonly performed in addition to a breast reduction to help patients achieve optimal, natural-looking results.
+Other cosmetic surgery procedures such as liposuction, a tummy tuck, and a breast lift are most commonly performed in addition to a breast reduction to help patients achieve optimal, natural-looking results.

 According to a study published by the National Library of Medicine, evidence shows that breast reductions have been shown to reduce the risk of breast cancer in patients by decreasing the amount of breast tissue where cancer cells may develop.